-The purpose of this section is to familiarize prospective examinees on the levels and types of passages as well as their associated questions that appear in a given DLPT 5 test in multiple-choice format.
-Below are some sample passages from ILR levels 1 - 3 in listening taken from Egyptian Arabic, and their associated questions and answer choices.
+The purpose of this section is to familiarize potential examinees with how to take the Lower-Range Serbian-Croatian DLPT 5 Reading and Listening Tests.
+Sample passages from ILR Levels 1 - 3 in reading and listening with their associated questions and answer choices are provided.
 Explanations of the best answer for each question are also provided.
-Examinees should know that study aids (i.e., dictionaries, reference books, etc.) are not permitted during the test.
-Note-taking is also not permitted during the test.
+Examinees should know that the use of study aids (i.e., dictionaries, reference books, etc.) is not permitted during the test.